Getting Started

 Effective ISO (EI - Exposure Index)

-Available in: Full Mode and Zone V Quick Mode
+Available in: Full Mode and EI Only Mode

 The ISO your specific process produces, determined by where 18% grey (0.72 density) falls in your exposure range.
 This is what you should set your light meter to when using that exact combination of film and process.